Rakshabandhan – a single word with millions of emotions. This word fills our hearts with a lot of emotions and love towards our brothers/sisters.

 But, has anyone ever wondered, how did Rakshabandhan start?
 What is the reason that every year, women and girls go crazy looking for a perfect Rakhi for their brothers?

-Well, as many of you might have guessed, there are many stories in the Indian history that signifies this auspicious festival.
-Each story has a similar moral but different context.
+Well, as many of you might have guessed, there are many stories in Indian history about raksha bandhan that signifies this auspicious festival.
+Each story has a similar moral but a different context.

 1. KRISHNA AND DRAUPADI

-When we talk about Rakshabandhan, the most popular story in Indian Mythology is of Krishna and Draupadi, “The five Pandavas’ wife”.
+When we talk about Rakshabandhan, the most popular story in Indian Mythology that symbolises brother and sister love is of Krishna and Draupadi, “The five Pandavas’ wife”.

 One day, on Makar Sakranti, Lord Krishna accidentally cut his finger while handling sugarcane.
 His queen, Rukmini immediately prepared to give him a first-aid.